Estate planning is an oft-overlooked aspect of financial planning. After all, estate planning is generally viewed as either:

 #3.
 Pointing Out How Significant Life Changes Can Impact Your Estate Plan

-To carry forward the previous point, your financial advisor is also in tune with changes in your life (or should be).
+To carry forward the previous point, your financial advisor is also in tune with significant life events or changes in your life (or should be).
 If you trust your financial advisor, there probably isn’t one major life event in which you don’t call them to ask, “What does this do to my finances,” or “Will this affect my retirement plan?”
 If you’re not calling them, you should.
 And if they don’t get back to you in a timely manner, then fire them and hire someone who will.
 That’s their job.

 Assuming that your advisor is doing their job, then they should be able to point out how major changes impact your estate plan.
 Some are obvious, like divorce or remarriage.
 Some are one and done decisions, like when to take Social Security benefits, or pension decisions upon retirement.
 Some are a little more subtle, like moving investment accounts (without updating beneficiary designations).